What is a Good Net Promoter Score? (2018 NPS Report Update)

 Retently will help you sort both your feedback and feedback sources into categories, you’ll learn which customers love your company and which are on the edge of leaving your company.

 It is very easy to set up and get started with.
-All you need to do is customize your NPS survey template, import your customers and send the survey.
+All you need to do is create an NPS survey template, import your customers and send the survey.
 Learn more about Retently and send out your first client NPS survey today.

 Leave your email to get our monthly newsletter.